 The one bite rule shields dog owners from liability for some dog bites, but it also imposes liability for other types of dog bites.
 If your case was the first injury caused by that specific dog, the dog owner and everyone else connected to the dog will be protected from liability.
 If the dog had previously bit someone or previously caused harm, then the dog owner and keepers will be held strictly liable for the dog bites.
 Keep in mind that, if the victim provoked the dog or assumed the risk of liability, these rules will not apply.

 In dog bite cases involving children, statistics show that there is a 75% chance that the dog owner is a family member or friend of the family.
 If this describes your situation, you may be worrying about who will pay for your damages because you don’t want to burden a family member.
 Even if a family member is technically liable, the damages will usually be paid by the homeowner’s insurance, renter’s insurance, landlord’s insurance, commercial general liability insurance or another type of insurance.

-To learn more about how the law protects you and your family, don't hesitate to call Marc Sedwick, P.C. for the reliable answers you are looking for.
+To learn more about how the law protects you and your family, don’t hesitate to contact me, attorney Marc Sedwick, at SedwickLaw, PC.
+Schedule a consultation at my firm, SedwickLaw, PC, to get the reliable answers you are seeking.